ShindouMihou/heimdell-cli/README.md

 > These issues or limitations are only on Windows due to the different mechanism of their
 > ZIP command.

-Known limitations being worked on:
+Known limitations (for Windows) being worked on:

 - Image and asset references may not be fully resolved in the current bundling flow.
 - Incomplete support for apps using the new React Native architecture.